TwinOR: Photorealistic Digital Twins of Dynamic Operating Rooms for Embodied AI Research: Discussion

-Looking forward, \textsc{TwinOR} could serve as a foundation for embodied policy learning, multi-agent collaboration, and safety-critical behavior simulation in OR contexts.
-Extending the framework with physics-aware simulation, real-time perception, and deformable object modeling will further enhance its realism and interactivity.
-Ultimately, \textsc{TwinOR} provides a stepping stone toward the next generation of intelligent ORs, where robots and clinical staff can cooperate safely within real OR.
+Looking forward, \textsc{TwinOR} provides a foundation for future embodied AI research in OR contexts when integrated with downstream simulation and learning frameworks.
+Future studies will explore the use of \textsc{TwinOR} for higher-level embodied AI tasks, such as navigation, policy learning, and decision-making.
+Moreover, incorporating real-time updates, deformable object modeling, and additional perception capabilities would further enhance realism and move toward more comprehensive and physically grounded OR digital twins.
+Beyond geometric and kinematic modeling, integrating higher-level semantic representations remains an important direction for future work.
+Ultimately, \textsc{TwinOR} represents a stepping stone toward the next generation of intelligent ORs in which robots and clinical staff can collaborate safely and effectively.